|

 It was a rain making dragon who incurred the gods’ displeasure

-by falling to allocate the correct rainfall and is beheaded.
+by failing to allocate the correct rainfall and was beheaded.
 He returned

 as a spirit to haunt the Emperor who promised to save his life, but